Naz or, in Urdu, ناز has a direct translation to the english word Pride.

 But we are sure things will change and little by little some of our suppliers, like JGomes, are getting certified because they feel that it helps them grow and we can grow together!

-The only non-vegan fibers that we use are wool, alpaca and silk (we rarely use silk, usually on mixes with other fibers from our surpluses line), all other fibers are vegan and PETA Approved.
+The only non-vegan fibers that we use are wool, alpaca and silk (we rarely use silk, usually on mixes with other fibers from our surpluses line), all other fibers are vegan.

 The main reason why we use wool, other than the high quality of this fiber, is because a big part of our supply chain is located in the Beira Interior, a part of Portugal known for it's know-how and tradition to work with wool fabrics.
 A tradition we want to keep alive to help reduce the desertification of that area of Portugal.
 Some might ask if they could just switch to work with other fibers, well, the answer is no. Wool machinery is specific and higly expensive, and most of these companies work with old looms that need a lot of manual labor and knowledge, to ask them to change their way of working would be to destroy ages of tradition and knowledge, also most of these factories are the only employers of these region, and that's why their work is so socially important.
 But there is one thing that we can do (and already are!) which is to shift from raw new wool to recycled wool, mantaining their way of work, traditition and machinery yet in a more eco-friendly way!